-I’m a Canadian who has been living in Tokyo, Japan and working in public relations and translation for six years.
+I’m a Canadian who is living in Tokyo, Japan and working in public relations and translation.
 In November 2018, my husband and I were overjoyed to find out that we were expecting our first child, who was born in July 2019.

 As I also have a Master of Arts degree in Psychology, I hope to use this platform to share my knowledge about cultural differences in development as well as pregnancy and child-rearing.

 If you’re a mom or mom-to-be and have any questions or need some support, please don’t hesitate to contact me.

 Please also note that none of my posts are sponsored as I want to provide my honest, bias-free opinion and reviews on products related to pregnancy and child-rearing in Japan and places that I visit.